ChandanArya20/TalkifyBackend2.0/README.md

 - This project includes different properties file for different enviroment so by default it will start in development enviroment but if you put 'ENV=prod' in application.properties file that time production enviroment will start to running

 ## Future Enhancements
-- Wishlist Feature
-- Review and Rating System
-- Discount system
-- Payment System
+- User Online/Offline Status
+- Message read receipts (like sent, recieved or seen)
+- Audio/Video call facilities

 ## Contributing
-If you would like to contribute to the project, please follow the guidelines in CONTRIBUTING.md.
+If you'd like to contribute to the project, please follow the guidelines outlined in CONTRIBUTING.md.

 ## License
-This project is licensed under the public License - use the project for your on purpose.
+This project is licensed under the MIT License - feel free to use it for your own purposes.

-Thank you for using our eCommerce Bookstore project!
+Thank you for using our Takify backend service!
 If you have any questions or encounter any issues, please don't hesitate to contact us.
-You can find contact info in developer section.
+You can find contact information in the developer section below.

-Happy Reading and Shopping!
+Happy Chatting!

 ## Developer
 - **Chandan Kumar**